perticascatalin/Research/README.md

 *To investigate further*

-3. Representation: sequence of numbers vs. bag of numbers (count sort)
+1. Representation: sequence of numbers vs. bag of numbers (count sort)

-4. Multilabel Classification.
+2. Multilabel Classification.
 Vectors for small arrays of numbers.
 Largest enhancements and smallest shrinking preserve array class (all labels).
 Bent surface on n-2 space.

-5. Regression.
+3. Regression.
 Directly predict the numbers in the correct order.
 Neural network has to store the numbers.

-6. Temporal Generation
+4. Temporal Generation

-7. Pre-order to/vs. Post-order
+5. Pre-order to/vs. Post-order

+6. Constraint non-identical labels

+7. Views
-Views: display graphic array before and after - barchart, stacking vs. coloring.
+Display graphic array before and after - barchart, stacking vs. coloring.

+8. Input-output matching cardinality

 ### Experiments vs Theory